TRACKING THE PROMISES:

 Recent stats

-For military Staff Officers & Military Observers deployed (the only kinds that Canada currently deploys), Canada had 12% female, far from meeting the UN goal of 21% for 2024.
-The police are the opposite, having exceeded gender parity.
+For military Staff Officers & Military Observers deployed (the only kinds that Canada currently deploys), Canada had 5% female, far from meeting the UN goal of 21% for 2024.
+The police are the opposite end, having greatly exceeded gender parity, though the absoluet number is small.

 At end August 2024, the Trudeau government provided only 7 women uniformed personnel.
 The total is fewer than the 21 women that the Harper government provided at the end of its term.